wch/r-source/ALTREP.md

 There might be some useful ideas in the Haskell literature on handing errors in a non-strict language.
-The Haskell work on profiling may also be relevant as it attemps to attribute costs of deferred computations to the point they were requested.
+The Haskell work on profiling may also be relevant as it attempts to attribute costs of deferred computations to the point they were requested.